 On the western side of the island, past metal bridges and a mangrove lagoon, Green Beach rewards those who are willing to go out of their way to find their place in the sun.
 Narrow, isolated, and ringed by dense foliage, Green Beach often gets overlooked, which means you have a chance of being one of the only ones here.
 However, avoid Green beach in the late afternoon, when the sand flies are out and ready to make you miserable.Continue to 5 of 10 below.

 05 of 10

-Media Luna means half moon, which is an apt description of one of my favorite beaches on Vieques.
+Media Luna means half moon, which is an apt description of one of the prettiest beaches on Vieques.
 This beach lies along the road less traveled: a dirt path from the ever-popular Sun Bay beach that disappears off to the left and ends in this lovely crescent-shaped oasis.
-Sure, there might be more sea-grass here than in Sun Bay, but I love its seclusion and calm, shallow waters.
+Sure, there might be more sea-grass here than in Sun Bay, but you'll love its seclusion and calm, shallow waters.

 06 of 10